-- " The South Dakota 4-H (SD 4-H) Legislature program is developed to include continuous educational programming and hands-on learning facilitated through three in-person workshops located at SDSU Extension Regional Centers.
-This will be in addition to bi-weekly office hours hosted by program committee staff.
-Therefore, the duration of programming will be April 9 through October 1, 2022.
-A program and event timeline with specific details can be viewed on the previous pages. - " An informational webinar will be hosted on March 8, 2022. - " Individuals wishing to seek a position as Legislator must declare candidacy by March 25, 2022 via the Declaration of Candidacy form. - " The SD 4-H Legislative Session event will occur on October 1, 2022. - " Individuals seeking to participate in the SD 4-H Legislature program must be willing and able to actively participate in all components of the program to include independent work, workshops, and the legislative event.
+- " The South Dakota 4-H (SD 4-H) Legislature program is developed to include continuous educational programming and hands-on learning facilitated through one virtual workshop and one in-person workshop located at SDSU Extension Regional Centers.
+The duration of the program will be July 1-November 4th, 2023.
+A program and event timeline with specific details can be viewed on the previous page. - " Individuals wishing to seek a position as a Legislator must declare candidacy by July 13, 2023 via the Declaration of Candidacy form. - " The SD 4-H Legislative Session event will occur on November 4, 2023 - " Individuals seeking to participate in the SD 4-H Legislative program must be willing and able to actively participate in all components of the program to include independent work, workshops, and the legislative event.